arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Interrupt Triggers

 Interrupt signals are an important element to comprehend to set events with appropriate triggers, especially when it is to be implemented on programmable logic controllers such as Opta™.
 Since it will handle broad signal types, it is a good practice to understand which signal condition suits certain applications.
-Generally, they are **Level-Triggered** or **Edge-Triggered**.
+Generally, they are **Level-Triggered** or **Edge-Triggered** interruptions.
 They are characterized as follows:

 * **Level-Triggered:** this is when an interrupt has been requested with signals at a particular logic level, which can be either *HIGH* or *LOW*.
 * **Edge-Triggered:** this is when an interrupt has been requested due to a signal at a specific transition level, which can be either *RISING* or *FALLING* edge.
 It can also be configured with *CHANGE* argument to interrupt whenever either signal transition has occurred.